cashongo/chef-cog_security/README.md

 root password, root user does not have to be in admin_users array.

 Removing users will break if user process is running.

+This cookbook uses `fail2ban` cookbook which can be managed by node attributes.
+Some attributes are already defined, but those attributes can be overrided.

+Look at fail2ban cookbook documentation at http://supermarket.chef.io

 ## License and Authors